stacklet/aws-workshop/03-infrastructure-deployment/README.md

 # Introduction

-You are a member of a DevOps team at ACME.inc
+You are now a member of a DevOps team at ACME.inc

 Recently, a new initiative was launched and requires a new website.
 After careful consideration of several solutions, the decision was made to use Wordpress as the technology for this project.